-Externs work in a legal or law-related setting for academic credit under the supervision of a licensed attorney, judge, legislator, or certified mediator (the "field supervisor").
+Students may extern in a legal or law-related setting for academic credit under the supervision of a licensed attorney, judge, legislator, certified mediator, or an individual otherwise qualified to supervise (the "field supervisor").
 The Externship Field Supervisor Handbook covers the externship program’s educational objectives, summarizes academic requirements, and outlines field supervisors’ responsibilities.
-Externs will inform their Field Supervisors about the due date for the Field Supervisor's Evaluation form.
+Externs will inform their Field Supervisors about the due date for the Field Supervisor's Assessment Form.

 Types of Externships